Free and Anonymous

 OUTBEAT NOW!
 Airs on the fourth Sunday of each month.
 Hosts Jeff Basham, Joel Bellagio,

-and events impacting the LGBT community.
-The show includes, Outbeat Youth featuring
+events impacting the LGBT community.
+The show includes, Outbeat Youth featuring stories for

 If you have news to share or ideas for future shows, eMail Outbeat at firstname.lastname@example.org.